AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_hololens.md

 # Get started on HoloLens

->**Note: The HoloLens platform is still in development and work on the deoployment and editor workflows is ongoing.
+>**Note: The HoloLens platform is still in development and work on the deployment and editor workflows is ongoing.
 This page is subject to change.**

 ## Step 1.
 Building for HoloLens